Bylaws American Association of Hispanics in Higher Education, Inc

 COMMITTEES, COUNCIL & TASK FORCES

-Rules; Quorum.
-The Executive Committee shall consist of the officers of the AAHHE Board of Directors: the Chair, Chair-elect, Immediate Past-Chair, Treasurer, Treasurer-elect and the Executive Director (AMC Source Liaison, ex-officio).
+Section 1.
+Executive Committee Rules; Quorum.
+The Executive Committee shall consist of the officers of the AAHHE Board of Directors: the Chair, Chair-elect, Immediate Past-chair, Treasurer, Treasurer-elect, Immediate Past-treasurer, and the Executive Director (AMC Source Liaison, ex-officio).
 In addition, the Board of Directors may appoint any of its members to the Executive Committee, composed of as many members as the Board may determine, which may make its own rules of procedure and shall meet where and as provided by such rules, as determined by the Directors.
 A majority shall constitute a quorum, and in every case the affirmative vote of a majority of all the members of the Executive Committee shall be necessary to the adoption of any resolutions.

 Authority.
 During the intervals between the meetings of the Directors, the Executive Committee shall have and may exercise all the powers of the Directors in the management of the business and affairs of AAHHE in all cases in which specific directions shall not have been given by the Board of Directors.

-The following Standing Committees of the Board of Directors are hereby established and shall provide strategic direction and oversight on matters within their respective areas of responsibilities, as described below and in the committee charters (attached): Finance & Audit, Governance, Marketing & Public Relations, Membership, and Programs.
-The Chair and Chair-elect shall be identified by the Governance Committee and shall:
+Section 2.
+Standing Committees The following Standing Committees of the Board of Directors are hereby established and shall provide strategic direction and oversight on matters within their respective areas of responsibilities, as described below and in the committee charters (attached): Finance & Audit, Governance, Partnership Development, Publications, Awards, Membership, and Professional Development.
+The Chair and Chair-elect of each Standing Committee shall be identified by the Governance Committee, in consultation with the Executive Committee, and shall:

-• Recommend to the Board a slate of candidates for each committee from the membership at-large as well as members of the Board of Directors; nominations and ratification of candidates for each standing committee shall be the responsibility of the Board of Directors, following recommendations from the Chair and Chair-elect.
+- Recommend to the Board a slate of candidates for each committee from the membership at-large as well as members of the Board of Directors; nominations and ratification of candidates for each standing committee shall be the responsibility of the Board of Directors, following recommendations from the Committee Chair and Chair-elect.

-• Create and periodically review the committee charter and submit to the Board of Directors for approval by a majority vote of the Board.
+- Create and periodically review the committee charter and submit to the Board of Directors for approval by a majority vote of the Board.

 The Executive Director shall maintain all committee charges, terms and assignments.